pytorch/tutorials/advanced_source/torch_script_custom_ops.rst

 Note that if you're using this in a Jupyter Notebook, you should not execute the cell with the registration multiple times because each execution registers a new library and re-registers the custom operator.
-If you need to re-execute it, you have to restart the Python kernel of your notebook beforehand.
+If you need to re-execute it, please restart the Python kernel of your notebook beforehand.

 Building with Setuptools
 ************************